rygz146/spine-1/readme.md

 VivaLabs
 ========

-We get so much for "free" when building nowadays that it feels more like my day consists more of consuming than producing.
+We get so much for "free" when building nowadays that my day consists of consuming rather than producing.

 When you sell your craft by time then every unit has to be spent wisely.